Tongue Tension in Singing

 Today I would like to talk about tongue root tension.
 Tongue root tension can restrict your vocal freedom and hinder you from achieving your vocal goals.

 If our tongue is too low when we sing it pushes the larynx down (as the tongue root is attached to the larynx).
-In order to reach high notes the larynx needs to rise, therefore a very low tongue can lead to singing flat.
+In order to reach high notes the larynx needs to rise.
+Therefore a very low tongue can lead to singing flat.
 Further, a low tongue darkens the sound – which is not always desirable.
-Lastly, for many vocal tasks the larynx needs to be able to move freely which is why generally speaking we do not want to sing with a low tongue (I am talking about the root of the tongue).
+Lastly, for many vocal tasks the larynx needs to be able to move freely.
+This is why generally speaking we do not want to sing with a low tongue (I am talking about the root of the tongue).
 If someone is constantly singing with a low tongue he/she might suffer from tongue root tension.

 There is a great exercise to tackle tongue root tension, tongue rolls which I have explained below.